CyberAngelB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Display the third line
 7. A script that creates a file named exactly
 8. A script that write into a file
+9. A script that duplicate the last line